This Beloved TV Show Just Made Emmys History

 The Emmys are officially up Schitt’s Creek.
-The beloved Canadian sitcom has swept the awards tonight, racking up nine golden trophies along with all of our hearts.
+The beloved Canadian sitcom has swept every single award so far tonight, racking up seven golden trophies along with all of our hearts.

 Catherine O’Hara (who has served us some lewks as Moira Rose) won the first award of the night, Outstanding Lead Actress In A Comedy Series, followed by Eugene Levy, her real-life friend of 40 years and long-time on-screen partner, who won Outstanding Lead Actor In A Comedy Series.
 Showrunner and star Dan Levy and Annie Murphy (who paid tribute to her character, Alexis Rose, by wearing her golden "A" necklace) both won Outstanding Supporting Actor awards for Comedy, with Levy also scoring a win for the writing.
 “The internet is about to turn on me,” he joked.